tomas-light/cheap-di/packages/cheap-di-ts-transform/README.md

  * */
 ```

-if imported class also used class in its constructor:
+If the imported class also used a class in its constructor:
 ```ts
 // "some-package"
 // there are 3 files: